Holey dollar: British colony of New South Wales (Australia)

 The project to convert the 40,000 Spanish coins took over a year to complete.
 Of the 40,000 Spanish dollars imported, 39,910 holey dollars and 39,910 dumps were made, with the balance assumed to have been spoiled during the conversion process.
 On 1 July 1813 Governor Macquarie issued a proclamation "that the said Silver Money shall be a legal Tender" and that set their value.
 The converted coins went into circulation in 1814.

 From 1822 the government began to recall the coins and replace them with sterling coinage.
 By the time the holey dollar was finally demonetised in 1829, most of the 40,000 coins in circulation had been exchanged for legal tender and melted down into bullion.
 Experts estimate that only 350 holey dollars and 1500 dumps remain.
 The rarity of the Australian holey dollar ensures that even those in relatively poor condition are valuable.
 There are many stories of holey dollars being found in unusual circumstances.

 One of the most notable holey dollars is the Hannibal Head, a one of a kind coin that features the portrait of King Joseph I of Spain.
 It was found in 1881 alongside other holey dollars in what is believed to be a Bushrangers hoard in Tasmania and has since been held in private collections.
 The coin was sold in 2018 at the Eminent colonial auctions through Coinworks, valued at an estimated $450,000 and sold to a private collector for $500,000.

 The holey dollar is the logo for the Macquarie Group, an Australian investment bank.

 Similar coins

 Although not known as "holey dollars", several British colonies in the Caribbean used the same method for producing coins from Spanish dollars.
-They include British Guiana, Dominica, Grenada, Saint Vincent, Tobago and Trinidad.
+They include British Guiana, Dominica, Grenada, Guadeloupe, Saint Vincent, Tobago and Trinidad.
 The holed coins and plugs circulated alongside various other coins made by cutting Spanish and Spanish colonial coins into sections.
 These coinages were denominated in either shillings and pence or bits, worth nine pence.
 (One dollar was made up of eight bits.
-At 9d the bit, this meant that the eight bits were worth 6s in their markets, or 20 percent more than a Spanish dollar.)
+At 9d the bit, this meant that the eight bits were worth 6s in their markets, or 20 per cent more than a Spanish dollar.)